What is Vibe Coding and Why It Changes Everything

 What tools do you need for vibe coding?

 Claude Code is the current gold standard.
 It runs in your terminal, operates directly in your codebase, and uses Opus or Sonnet as the underlying model.
-You need a strong model, a tool that gives it full project access, and clear intent about what you’re building.
-That’s the full stack.
+A strong model, a tool that gives it full project access, and clear intent about what you’re building.
+Nothing else required.